cupid-ide/cupid/nuopcdocs/glossary.rst

    NUOPC Model cap
    Cap
 	    A Fortran module containing code that specializes the generic NUOPC Model component for a particular model.
 The cap sits "on top of" a model code, calling into the model and exposing an interface to other NUOPC components.

    specialization
         In NUOPC, the process of customizing a generic component by implementing specific subroutines associated with pre-defined specialization points.
         Behaviors not implemented via specialization are inherited from the generic component.

+   specialization point
+        A pre-defined place within a generic component where a custom implementation can be registered.
+Each specialization point is identified by a label provided by the generic component.